-AMUN simulations will accept draft resolutions, reports and other documents only at the Conference.
+AMUN simulations will accept draft resolutions, reports, and other documents only at the Conference.
 These may not be submitted in advance of the Conference, but delegations may choose to bring working documents with them to assist in getting a quick start in deliberations.

-Draft resolutions are not eligible for formal consideration on the floor of GA Committees and the Concurrent GA Plenary until they receive the support and sponsorship of at least twenty-five percent of the total delegations in attendance at the Conference.
-The specific number of sponsors needed is announced at the first session of each Committee.
-For ECOSOC and reporting committees, draft resolutions require support and sponsorship of at least twenty-five percent of total delegations registered for that simulation.
+Draft resolutions are not eligible for formal consideration on the floor of GA Committees and the Concurrent GA Plenary until they receive the sponsorship of at least twenty-five percent of the total delegations in attendance at the Conference.
+The specific number of sponsors needed is announced at the first session of each committee.
+For ECOSOC and reporting bodies, draft resolutions and reports require the sponsorship of at least twenty-five percent of total delegations registered for that simulation.
 In the Security Council, only one sponsor is required.
-Additional sponsors to a resolution can be added at any time - as the document is written, in caucusing sessions, or at a later point in the Conference.
-Once a resolution is under formal consideration by a body, additional sponsors may only be added with the consent of the resolution's original sponsors.
+Additional sponsors to a draft may be added at any time - as the document is written, in caucusing sessions, or at a later point in the Conference.

-To facilitate the process of discussing, creating, combining and changing resolutions, a motion for a 30 minute (or more) suspension of the meeting may be entertained near the beginning of each simulation.
+To facilitate the process of discussing, creating, combining and changing drafts, a motion for a 30 minute (or more) suspension of the meeting may be entertained near the beginning of each simulation.
 It is recommended that Representatives use this time to discuss the problems facing their simulation, and to begin the creation of documents or combination of existing drafts proposed by the delegations.
 This session will be the Representatives' first opportunity to formally enter the UN political process of working with others in an attempt to build consensus.

-The process of utilizing draft resolutions and requiring more than one sponsoring delegation is intended to replicate the United Nations' practice of gaining support for resolutions before they are discussed in Committee or Council.
-Further, it should push delegations away from looking at a proposal as "my resolution" and toward working with others to find a solution and to gain a consensus opinion on the topic being discussed.
+The process of utilizing drafts and requiring more than one sponsoring delegation is intended to replicate the United Nations' practice of gaining support for drafts before they are discussed in Committee or Council.
+Further, it should push delegations away from looking at a proposal as "my draft" and toward working with others to find a solution and to gain a consensus opinion on the topic being discussed.

-To this end, Representatives will need to work together and most likely combine clauses from a number of draft resolutions or subsequent proposals made by other Member States at the Conference.
-Representatives are strongly encouraged to undertake this process before a resolution comes to the floor.
-As in the real UN, building support for one resolution that encompasses the entire topic will be a much better use of the Representatives' time than trying to work on multiple draft resolutions, many of which will overlap.
-Thus AMUN suggests that Representatives not contend over which draft resolution will come to the floor, but rather caucus and compromise to determine how best to combine draft resolutions into a coherent, whole product that all nations can accept, either through friendly amendments or through the drafting of a new "omnibus" draft resolution.
+To this end, Representatives will need to work together and most likely combine clauses from a number of drafts or subsequent proposals made by other Member States at the Conference.
+Representatives are strongly encouraged to undertake this process before a draft comes to the floor.
+As in the real UN, building support for one draft that encompasses the entire topic will be a much better use of the Representatives' time than trying to work on multiple draft resolutions, many of which will overlap.
+Thus AMUN suggests that Representatives not contend over which draft will come to the floor, but rather caucus and compromise to determine how best to combine drafts into a coherent, whole product that all nations can accept, either through friendly amendments or through the drafting of a new "omnibus" draft.

-After a draft resolution receives the requisite twenty-five percent sponsorship, two copies of it must be brought to the Rapporteur for approval.
-Once an approved draft resolution is made available in sufficient quantity for all delegations, the Chair will announce that the draft resolution has become available for discussion on the floor.

-All draft resolutions must have the requisite twenty-five percent sponsorship before they will be considered by the Rapporteur or processed in Delegate Services.
+After a draft receives the requisite twenty-five percent sponsorship, two copies of it must be brought to the Rapporteur for approval.
+Once an approved draft is made available in sufficient quantity for all delegations, the Dais Staff will announce that the draft has become available for discussion on the floor.
+All drafts must have the requisite twenty-five percent sponsorship before they will be considered by the Rapporteur or processed in Delegate Services.
 Security Council draft resolutions never require more than one sponsor to be brought to the floor.